daidodo/DoxygenToolkit.vim/README.md

 void resize(size_type count, value_type val = 0){
 ```

-To find out more configurations, see the `g:DoxygenToolkit_XXX` variables in the script's source.
+To find more configurations, see the `g:DoxygenToolkit_XXX` variables in the script's source.
 These variables can be set in `.vimrc`.